bl-sdk/bl-sdk.github.io/willow2-mod-db/index.md

    If you're asked to overwrite existing files, accept.

-5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch arg:
+5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch args:
    ```
-   WINEDLLOVERRIDES="ddraw=n,b" %command%
+   WINEDLLOVERRIDES="ddraw=n,b" %command% -pf_tricks=vcrun2022
    ```

    [See the faq for more]({{ "/willow2-mod-db/faq/#can-i-use-this-on-steam-decklinuxmac" | relative_url }}).